ciurca/personal-website/content/books/atomic-habits-by-james-clear.md

 1 & 2 = Problem phase (you see something and you want the reward) 3 & 4 = Solution phase (you do something and get the reward, or at least try)

-To build good habits use these 4 rules based on the stages:
+To build good habits use these 4 rules:

 1. Make it Obvious (cue)
 2. Make it Attractive (craving)